githwxi/ATS-Temptory/docgen/CodeBook/RECIPE/WordFrqncyCnt/README.md

 word#250: few(95)
 ```

-It is not surprising to see the word `whale` as the first noun in the list
+It is not surprising to see the word `whale` as the first noun in this list
-(word#22): The novel is all about whales and whaling!
+(word#22): The novel "Moby Dick" is all about whales and whaling!

 Happy programming in ATS-Temptory!!!